ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 # How to Start a Refugium – From Zero and Scarcity

-## This is AS VALID as the later ideas for design.
-This is the true start.
+## This is as valid as any of the later design ideas.
+This is the true beginning.

 ### How to Start a Refugium – from Zero and with Limited Resources 🌱